How To Add User to Sudoers & Add User to Sudo Group on CentOS 7

 Adding a User to the Sudo Group

-The easiest way to give a user sudo permissions is by adding them to the sudo group.
-Here's how to do it −
+The easiest way to give a user sudo permissions is by adding them to the wheel group (CentOS 7's default sudo group).
+Here's how to do it

 Step 1: Log in as Root

 To add a user to the sudo group, you'll need to be logged in as the root user.
-If you're not already logged in as root, you can switch to the root user by typing "su" followed by your root password.
+If you're not already logged in as root, you can switch to the root user by typing:

-Step 2: Add the User to the Sudo Group
+Step 2: Add the User to the Wheel Group

-To add a user to the sudo group, you'll use the usermod command.
-Here's the syntax −
+To add a user to the wheel group, you'll use the usermod command.
+Here's the syntax

-Replace "username" with the name of the user you want to add to the sudo group.
-The "-a" flag tells usermod to append the user to the group instead of replacing any existing group memberships.
+Replace "username" with the name of the user you want to add to the wheel group.
+The -a flag tells usermod to append the user to the group instead of replacing any existing group memberships.

-This command adds the user "john" to the sudo group.
+This command adds the user "john" to the wheel group.

 Step 3: Verify the User's Sudo Access

-To verify that the user has sudo access, you can switch to their account and try running a command with sudo.
-For example, you could try running the "whoami" command with sudo −
+To verify that the user has sudo access, you can switch to their account and try running a command with sudo:

 sudo whoami

-This should prompt you for your password, and then return "root" if everything is working correctly.
+This should prompt you for the user's password, and then return "root" if everything is working correctly.

 Adding a User to the Sudoers File

-To edit the sudoers file, you'll use the visudo command.
-This command opens the sudoers file in a text editor and checks the syntax for errors before saving the changes.
-To add a user to the sudoers file, you'll need to add a line in the following format −
+To edit the sudoers file safely, use the visudo command.
+This command opens the sudoers file in a text editor and checks the syntax for errors before saving the changes:

 username ALL=(ALL) ALL

 Replace "username" with the name of the user you want to add.
-This line grants the user permission to run any command with sudo.
+This line grants the user permission to run any command with sudo on any host.

 john ALL=(ALL) ALL